Our Gang of Eight Gets Buzzed and There’s War

 Does this casual bit of mulching interfere with the life cycle of camellia petal blight?
-Does the compost that’s constantly created underneath have powers to combat diseases?
+Does the mulching create a barrier for spores that would otherwise fly free.
+Does the compost that’s constantly created have powers to combat diseases like petal blight?
 Those are nature’s secrets.

 Sometimes tips of petals are disfigured on blossoms.
 Disappointing, yes, but not a sign of petal blight.

-Cold snaps during bud-break will disfigure exposed tips of petals, as will strong sunshine or wind.
+Tightly closed buds can withstand wintry blasts, but cold snaps during bud-break will disfigure exposed tips of petals, as will strong sunshine or wind.